Oumi11/Instacart-Basket-Analysis-Python/README.md

 When looking at the chart of spending per hour, it shows that customers tend to **spend the most money early in the morning and late in the evening**, **with a noticeable dip in spending during the late morning hours around 9-10 AM**.
 Spending stabilizes in the afternoon and slightly increases again towards the end of the day, **peaking around 8 PM**.
 With this information in mind, **it is advised to advertise higher-priced products early in the morning and late in the evening when customers are more likely to spend more money.**

 <img src="pictures%20and%20visualization/spending_per_hour.png" alt="spending_per_hour" width="400">

+### 3. _Instacart has a lot of products with different price tags.
+Marketing and sales want to use simpler price range groupings to help direct their efforts._

+During the analysis, a new column was created by using conditional logic in a form of "if-statements" to categorize the products into three different price ranges